-Plazas, Pumpkin Soup and Poverty in Cusco
+Plazas and Pumpkin Soup in Cusco

 Cusco, Peru

-There were beautiful old buildings, with red roofs as far as the eye could see.
+Cusco was full of beautiful old buildings, with red roofs as far as the eye could see.
 Down the side alleys you could spot llamas and street markets of colourful textiles and food stalls.

 Cusco street market

 I invested $2.50 in a pair of alpaca gloves to keep my hands warm in the cold mountain nights.
-I quickly learned to shower at mid-day, when the water and air temperature were at their warmest points.
+I learned to shower at mid-day, when the water and air temperature were at their warmest points.

 Pumpkin soup, Jack’s Cafe, Cusco

-I also tried alpaca/llama for the first time at the Inka Panaka restaurant, which was delicious.
+I also tried llama for the first time at the Inka Panaka restaurant, which was delicious.
 The menu del dia at most restaurants were great.
 I usually ordered a tomato and garlic salad, soup, lomo saltado (roasted vegetables, grilled meat and rice) and a drink or dessert.
 I did not have the chance to try the cuy al horno (roasted guinea pig), but it smelled amazing.

 The Plaza de Armas was lovely, an open square around a fountain surrounded by centuries-old churches and cathedrals.
 By night the buildings were lit up.